Xilinx/graphanalytics/README.md

 Check the user guide [Targeting Alveo in HPE Server](docs/targeting_alveo.md) for detailed instructions on how to run the demo on premise.

-## Test drive cosine similarity acceleration on Microsofte Azure NP
-Microsoft NP Azure Alveo U50 FPGA-Accelerated Virtual Machines for HPC offer from 1-to-4 Xilinx U250 FPGA devices backed by powerful Xeon Platinum CPU cores, and fast NVMe-based storage.
-The NP series enable true lift-and-shift and single-target development of FPGA applications for a general purpose cloud.
-Based on a board and software ecosystem customers can buy today, RTL and high-level language designs targeted at Xilinx’s U250 card and SDAccel 2019.1 runtime will run on Azure VMs just as they do on-premises and on the edge, enabling the bleeding edge of accelerator development to harness the power of the cloud without additional development costs.

-Please check the user guide [Targeting Alveo in Azure NP VM](doc/target-alveo-in-azure.md) for detailed instructions on how to run the demo on Azure NP VM.

 # License

 Licensed using the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).